 See below Burgundy classification,

 The system is confusing to ordinary wine consumers in Burgundy, but more so outside of France.
 Unlike the different systems in the Bordeaux however, it is valid for the entire region.
-It takes on the different in Burgundy typical difference of the terroirs Consideration, where often juxtaposed smallest parcels great difference in terms of climatic Conditions or the prevailing microclimate, the physical and chemical nature of the soil type, of the hillside and thus exposition (Solar radiation) and thus also the wine qualities.
+It takes on the difference in the typical Burgundy terroirs Consideration, where often adjacent smallest parcels great difference in terms of climatic Conditions or the prevailing microclimate, the physical and chemical nature of the soil type, of the hillside and thus exposition (Sunlight) and thus also the wine qualities.
 In this context, Burgundy is the term Climat (Situation) emerged.

 In the system every single vineyard (Cru, Climat) is at the Côte d'Or and in chablis (not in the Beaujolais and Mâconnais ) accurately recorded.
 This often resulted in the smallest vineyards.
 An extreme example is Nuits-Saint-Georges where there are 40 Premiers Crus on 152 hectares of vineyards.
 The classification into quality grades is based on the criteria of approved grape varieties, traditional prescribed viticulture techniques, minimum and maximum alcohol content, maximum yield limits and typical...